lumirelle/nuxt-demo/README.md

 Nuxt 4 uses `ofetch` to provide a better data fetching experience.
 It is a lightweight and powerful fetch wrapper that supports features like automatic retries, request cancellation, and more.

-Thanks that, we don't need to use `axios` and implement our own axios plugin any more.

 Nuxt 4 provides three ways to fetch data: `$fetch`, `useFetch`, `useAsyncData`.

 Notice that, `useFetch` & `useAsyncData` are designed to fetch data only on the server, in order to avoid redundant data fetching actions and prevent navigation until data fetching is completed.